Every political programme must answer one question: where does the money come from?

 Pillar 3: Local Economy

 Available funding: €5.2 billion SME support through RRF.
 ESPA regional development.
 LEADER/CLLD.
+Law 4412/2016 Article 20 already permits reserved cooperative procurement; the implementing presidential decree has been pending since 2016.

 Pillar 4: Direct Democracy